robfinch/Cores/rf6809/README.md

 rf6809 is a 6809 instruction set and programming model compatible core.
 The addressable memory range has been increased to 24-bits.
 There are minimal changes to the programming model and instruction set to support 24-bit addressing.
+The core is configurable for either eight or twelve bit bytes.
+When configured for 12-bit bytes addressing is increased to 36-bits.

 # Differences from the 6809
 There is an additional 16-bit register USPPG that allows the user stack pointer to be placed at any page of memory.
 The system stack pointer must remain within the lowest 16-bits of the address range.